ssbob/flask-stripe/README.md

 bit more.
 While I like the idea of a custom payment flow, Stripe Checkout makes a lot of sense, as it eases the burden of the developer and makes Stripe do the heavy lifting.
 I think I would probably go that route next time.

+## What doesn't work?

+Currently, when you click on buy on the checkout page, assuming you enter valid CC details, the purchase goes through ( confirmed through Stripe webhook and on payment dashboard), but for some unknown reason (it will likely be obvious to someone) it will not redirect to the `/success` page/route.
+I have tried via JS, Flask/Python.
+At this point, it's a minor thing, but is bugging me.
+So, consider this a big TODO item.

 ## How do I use this?

 To get started, clone the repository and run pip3 to install dependencies: